kirkcarlson/robot-simulator/README.md

 The following files are used (indentation shows general structure):

-- robotSim.py -- main program including mapping of controller inputs to robot actions.
+- robotSim.py -- main program including mapping of controller inputs to robot commands.
   - joystickManager.py -- interfaces the Xbox controller and normalizes the inputs.
-    - buttonManger.py -- maps button press, depress and while events to defined actions.
+    - buttonManger.py -- maps button press, depress and while events to defined commands.
         - mode.py -- provides for modal controls.
-  - robot.py -- defines robot actions.
+  - robot.py -- defines robot commands.
   - info.py -- displays information about the joystick controller and robot.
   - rmath.py -- provides specialized math functions for robots.
   - field.py -- future module to define field elements for more realistic simulation.